Naowak/French-Wikipedia-Dataset/README.md

 ## Details about the size of the datasets

-140317 articles are in that dump (last update 4th March 2023).
+98716 articles encoding in utf-8 are in that dump (last update 7th March 2023).
-It represents 935.832.354 characters encoding in utf-8.
-Which it's nearly 1GB large.
+This dataset is 783.7Mo large.
-(More or less 1000 books of 300 pages, each pages is 30 lines long and each line has 60 characters)
+(More or less 800 books of 300 pages, each pages is 30 lines long and each line has 60 characters)

 ## How was the scrapping made ?